-We compare the performance between the users exposed and not exposed in term of conversions (online and offline purchases).
+We compare the performance between the users exposed and not exposed in terms of conversions (online and offline purchases).

 Represents the impact of the campaign.
-As we compare users in the activated audience and users in the control group, we have to determine the impact of the campaign in term of conversions.
+As we compare users in the activated audience and users in the control group, we have to determine the impact of the campaign in terms of conversions.

 If the uplift is low or negative, that means users in control group have good results without the exposure to the campaign and so the campaign is not as efficient as it should be.